 Of course, it’s a paid course, so I won’t give away ALL the details, but here’s a few highlights:

 Your book’s hook or tagline is a single sentence placed at the top of your book’s sale page.
 It’s purpose is to be eyecatching, and draw the reader in.

 Quick Tip: hooks that ask a question work extremely well because our brains are biologically wired to answer them.

 Which means if your hook is a question you’re almost guaranteed to drive a reader on to read the rest of your blurb, if not purchase your book.

 Your blurb isn’t a summary of your plot.
 In fact, most of your plot isn’t even relevant to your blurb.
 Your blurb should capture the heart of your reader.
 You want to actively avoid telling them the whole plot otherwise what’s the point of them reading your book?

 I also learned how to beautify my book blurb.
 You know when you go to Amazon and an author had bold bits and stars and italics and your blurb is all plain text and boring?
 Yeh, well.
 Now I know how to make them pretty too.
 And before you panic about HTML coding, there’s a cheat but you gotta take the course to find out what it is!

 Okay, I’ll stop spilling secrets.
-Just go take the course and learn in one hour how to master your hooks and blurbs.
+Just go take the course and

 For selling purposes, your cover and #book blurb are THE most important part of #bookmarketing Learn how to craft the perfect blurb #indieauthor #selfpublishing #IARTG #ASMRG #writingcommunity Click To Tweet